 In that landmark case argued before Chief Justice John Marshall, the U.S. Supreme Court invalidated the New York statute authorizing the monopoly.
 More importantly, the Court held that the Constitution authorizes Congress to regulate any form of commerce that crosses state lines.
 During the oral arguments it was Daniel Webster who was credited with the winning argument, which broke the monopoly and opened the tide waters of all the states to free navigation.

-The Historical Society of the New York Courts will host “200 Years of the Commerce Clause: Gibbons v.
-Ogden,” a program looking at the critical and often deadly role steamboats played on the Hudson River for almost two centuries, set for Tuesday, May 9th.
+In May, 2023, the Historical Society of the New York Courts hosted “200 Years of the Commerce Clause: Gibbons v.
+Ogden,” a program looking at the critical and often deadly role steamboats played on the Hudson River for almost two centuries.

 You can support the work of the Historical Society of the New York Courts by becoming a member.
 Society membership supports public lectures, publications, education initiatives, and projects to preserve and promote the courthouses and legal history of the judges and lawyers of New York State.
 You can become a member here.